-Other SG&A expenses comprise primarily Treakisym® marketing, production and distribution, business development, and management related expenses.
-SymBio is factoring in expenses associated with building and operating its own sales organization from FY12/19 onward ahead of the expiration of Eisai's exclusive sales period at end-FY12/20 and move to sell Treakisym® in-house from FY12/21.
-It forecasts an increase primarily in personnel expenses due to a higher medical representative headcount and higher expenses due to more activities.
+Other SG&A expenses comprise primarily Treakisym[®] sales and marketing, production and distribution, business development, d management related costs.
+SymBio is factoring in costs associated with building and operating its own sales organization from FY12/20 onward ahead of the move to sell Treakisym[®] in-house from FY12/21.
+It forecasts an increase primarily in personnel costs due to a higher medical representative headcount and higher costs due to more activities.